cozy/cozy-stack/docs/sharing.md

 1. The application must have a public route in its manifest.
 See [Apps documentation](apps.md#routes) for how to do that.
 2. The application can create a set of permissions for the shared documents, with codes.
+Another code called `shortcode` is also generated and associated with the code.
+This `shortcode` is much smaller (but secure), which is easier to be shared.
    See [permissions documentation](permissions.md) for the details.
 3. The application can then create a shareable link (e.g.
    `https://calendar.cozy.example.net/public?sharecode=eiJ3iepoaihohz1Y`) by
    putting together the app sub-domain, the public route path, and a code for